 The Canton of Neuchâtel

-The sovereign Republic of Gersau was a small village on Lake Lucerne (Vierwaldstättersee) with 2 000 inhabitants today, which was an independent Republic until 1798.
+The sovereign Republic of Gersau was a small village on Lake Lucerne (Vierwaldstättersee) was an independent Republic from the fourteenth century until 1798.

-Tarasp and Rhäzuns (canton Graubünden) belonged until 1803 resp.
-1819 to the House of Habsburg.
+Tarasp and Rhäzuns (canton Graubünden) belonged until 1803 and 1819 to the House of Habsburg.

 The Celtic tribe of Helvetii inhabited the area of Neuchâtel before the arrival of the Romans.
 Pile dwelling villages were built on the shores of the lake (the museum in Hauterive (Laténium) is dedicated to this).

 The Roman era began after 15 BC.
 The area was part of the (first) Kingdom of Burgundy (463-534).
 The era of monasteries, abbeys and bishops began in this period.
 The area was Frankish after 534, Merovingian and then the Carolingian.
 After the collapse and division of the Carolingian Empire (843), Neuchâtel belonged to the (second) Burgundian kingdom (888-1032).

 The castle was built at this time, around 1 000.
 Neuchâtel means new castle (Novum Castellum in Latin, Neuenburg in German).
 It was a military and administrative centre of the king of Burgundy.
 Written sources of 1196 mention the Count of Neuchâtel for the first time, as the feudal lord of the German emperor.
 The Collègiale and the church were built in this period.

 Neuchâtel was part of the diocese of Lausanne and the archdiocese of Besançon.
 The County of Neuchâtel would acquire more and more areas and new towns were founded.
 The area of the present-day canton Neuchâtel dates from this period.